 The building must be under 6 stories.

-Dwelling units must comprise at least 80% of the occupable space of the building.
+Dwelling units must comprise at least 80% of the occupiable space of the building.

 Multifamily buildings of 4 stories and higher are subject to the commercial building code and hence have different baseline specifications than buildings subject to residential building code requirements.
 Savings for multifamily buildings may be claimed only for savings generated in the residential spaces of the building.